Is a Correction Looming Ahead for Visa Inc. (V)

 Sponsored

+The average price from analysts is $249.59, which is $64.9 above the current price.
 V currently public float of 1.63B and currently shorts hold a 2.74% ratio of that float.
-Today, the average trading volume of V was 6.29M shares.
+Today, the average trading volume of V was 6.43M shares.

 V’s Market Performance

-V stocks went up by 1.69% for the week, with a monthly drop of -4.16% and a quarterly performance of -13.30%, while its annual performance rate touched -19.80%.
-The volatility ratio for the week stands at 3.07% while the volatility levels for the past 30 days are set at 2.51% for Visa Inc. The simple moving average for the period of the last 20 days is 0.99% for V stocks with a simple moving average of -10.75% for the last 200 days.
+V stocks went up by 4.24% for the week, with a monthly jump of 2.47% and a quarterly performance of -11.15%, while its annual performance rate touched -17.32%.
+The volatility ratio for the week stands at 2.54% while the volatility levels for the past 30 days are set at 2.59% for Visa Inc. The simple moving average for the period of the last 20 days is 4.12% for V stocks with a simple moving average of -7.99% for the last 200 days.

 Analysts’ Opinion of V